Official-Echo/Pizza.22/README.md

 > ⚠️ Please note that there may be issues with the `scrollbar-width` CSS property on Mac.
 ---

 🍕 Enjoy your virtual pizza experience!
-Remember, it's all about learning, so even though you can't taste the pizza, you can savor the knowledge. 🎓
+Remember, it's all about learning, so you can savour the knowledge even though you can't taste the pizza. 🎓